Dr Emma Scotter

 BSc (Hons), PhD (Pharmacology)

-Dr. Scotter is a Rutherford Discovery Fellow and head of the Motor Neuron Disease Lab at the Centre for Brain Research, working with Professors Mike Dragunow and Richard Faull.
+I am the head of the Motor Neuron Disease Lab at the Centre for Brain Research, University of Auckland.

-Her team researches various aspects of Motor Neuron Disease, using model systems ranging from cell lines and primary cells grown from post-mortem brain and spinal cord, to those tissues themselves.
-Of particular interest to Dr. Scotter and her group are cells of the blood-brain barrier, and their ability to deal with proteins which take on aberrant structures (oligomers and aggregates).
-Dr. Scotter studies the pathways by which cells recognise and respond to these aberrantly structured proteins.
+My team, in collaboration with Professors Mike Dragunow and Richard Faull, researches various aspects of Motor Neuron Disease.
+Model systems range from cell lines and primary cells grown from post-mortem brain and spinal cord, to those tissues themselves.
+Of particular interest to me and my group are cells of the blood-brain barrier, and their ability to deal with proteins which take on aberrant structures (oligomers and aggregates).
+My lab studies the pathways by which cells recognise and respond to these aberrantly structured proteins.
 These include the ubiquitin-proteasome system and selective macroautophagy.
 Enhancing the ability of these systems to clear toxic proteins which accumulate in neurodegenerative disease has great therapeutic potential.

-Dr. Scotter is a University of Auckland graduate (BSc (Hons) and PhD (Pharmacology)).
-She was awarded a Marie Curie International Incoming Fellowship in 2010 to work at King's College London.
-She remained at King's College for four years, investigating misfolded proteins in motor neuron disease.
-She returned to the University of Auckland in early 2014.
+I am a University of Auckland graduate (BSc (Hons) and PhD (Pharmacology)).
+I was awarded a Marie Curie International Incoming Fellowship in 2010 to work at King's College London.
+I remained at King's College for four years, investigating misfolded proteins in motor neuron disease.
+I returned to the University of Auckland in early 2014 after being awarded an Aotearoa Fellowship by the Centre for Brain Research.

-Dr. Scotter was recently awarded a Rutherford Discovery Fellowship to support her vision of growing a national Motor Neuron Disease Research programme.
-She also received Marsden FastStart funding to investigate protein waste clearance in Motor Neuron Disease.
+I was recently awarded a Rutherford Discovery Fellowship to support my vision of growing a national Motor Neuron Disease Research programme.
+I also received Marsden FastStart funding to investigate protein waste clearance in Motor Neuron Disease.
+My team and I recently established the NZ Motor Neuron Disease Research Network with funding from MND NZ.

-More information on the Motor Neuron Disease Research lab headed by Dr. Scotter can be found here.
+More information on the Motor Neuron Disease Research lab can be found here.

 Research | Current